 By Gene And Katie Hamilton

-The U.S. Consumer Product Safety Commission is recommending that consumers secure TVs and furniture to walls in their home with an anchoring kit.
-The kit is inexpensive and it takes just 5 minutes to install.
+The U.S. Consumer Product Safety Commission is recommending that consumers secure TVs and furniture to walls in their home with an anchoring kit or hardware sold at home centers and hardware stores for under $10.
+Enter "anchor furniture" in a search engine to find the different types that are available and how to install them.

 Toddlers are involved in two-thirds of TV and furniture tip-over fatalities.
 Parents, grandparents and family members in households with young children or homes where young children visit should know that families with toddlers between the ages of 2 to 5 are about 60 percent of child tip-over fatalities.